 - Prepare your turkey following the steps above.

-- You can also place it directly on your oven rack with a large baking sheet underneath to catch the juices.
+- You can place it directly on your oven rack with a large baking sheet underneath to catch the juices.
 These pan drippings can be discarded or used to make gravy.

 - Roast the meat in a preheated oven for 8-10 minutes per pound.